 links, was told there was no information.

-review here on the Logitech G613 wireless mechanical gaming
+brief review here on the Logitech G613 wireless mechanical

-keyboard since just as myself I assume others also are
+gaming keyboard since just as myself I assume others also

-mechanical gaming keyboard can connect to iOS via Bluetooth
+wireless mechanical gaming keyboard can connect to iOS via

-and to a PC using the supplied USB receiver which then let’s
+Bluetooth and to a PC using the supplied USB receiver

-you take advantage of the “Lightspeed” 1 millisecond delay
+which then let’s you take advantage of the “Lightspeed” 1

 I still use my trusty Logitech K780 at

-well as to my iPhone and Apple TV, but I bought the G613 for
+as well as to my iPhone and Apple TV, but I bought the

-my main PC at work and I must say so far it’s getting pretty
+G613 for my main PC at work and I must say so far it’s

 Unlike most wired mechanical gaming